Choosing Healthy Fats

 - EPA and DHA – Eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) have the most research to back up their health benefits.
 Both are found in abundance in cold-water fatty fish.

 - ALA – Alpha-linolenic acid (ALA) comes from plants.
-Studies suggest that it’s a less potent form of omega-3 than EPA and DHA.
-The best sources include flaxseed, walnuts, and canola oil.
+Studies suggest that it’s a less potent form of omega-3 than EPA and DHA, although the body does convert ALA to EPA and DHA at low rates.
+The best sources of ALA include flaxseed, walnuts, and canola oil.

 Fish: The best food source of omega-3 fatty acids

-If you’re a vegetarian or you don’t like fish, you can still get your omega-3 fix by eating algae (which is high in DHA) or taking a fish oil or algae supplement.
+If you’re a vegetarian or you don’t like fish, you can still get your omega-3 fix by eating algae such as seaweed (which is high in EPA and DHA) or taking a fish oil or algae supplement.
+But don’t fall for fortified foods (such as margarine, eggs, and milk) that claim to be high in omega-3 fatty acids.
+Often, the real amount of omega-3 is miniscule.

 What to do about mercury in fish